 - Stores using charm pricing have higher revenue.

 - Stores using charm pricing show improved conversions.

-- Stores using charm pricing have better brand recall, think 99 cent Apple iTunes.
+- Stores using charm pricing have a better brand recall, think 99-cent Apple iTunes.

 - Stores find it cumbersome to implement, especially for products on discount.

 - Stores can implement charm pricing on their store using Konigle in under 3 minutes.

 This video explains what charm pricing is and how you can implement the charm pricing strategy on your online store in under 3 minutes using Konigle.

 Do you know about prestige pricing?
 How does it work?